-While every effort is made to ensure the accuracy of the information published in this document, no guarantee is expressed or implied and SE Labs Ltd does not accept liability for any loss or damage that may arise from any errors or omissions.
+While every effort is made to ensure the accuracy of the expressed or implied and SE Labs Ltd does not accept liability for any loss or damage that may arise from any

 INTRODUCTION

 Welcome to the final set of endpoint security tests for 2016.
 We've spent the entire year scanning the internet for prevalent threats that affect real people and exposing popular security products to those same threats in real-time.